nirayka/space-carving/README.md

 to figure out.
 Solved by adding a line in CMakeLists.txt.

-*June 21:* Testing on basic data where the shape to be reconstructed is a cube and the viewpoints are in the six principle directions.
+*June 21:* Testing on basic data where the shape to be reconstructed is a cube and the viewpoints are in the six principle directions (increasing and decreasing X, Y , and Z directions).
 Trying to solve infinite loop in multiSweep().

 ## Algorithm Overview
 TODO